Kevin Moran (footballer): Association football

 In 1990, he returned to England to join Second Division Blackburn Rovers.
 He was an automatic choice in the first team, but endured a disappointing first season at Ewood Park as Rovers finished 19th in the Second Division.
 The following season was a huge success, however, as playoff victory ended the club's 26-year exile from the top division and secured their place in the new Premier League.
 Moran continued in his role as club captain as Rovers finished fourth in 1992–93 and runners-up in 1993–94, and finally retired at the end of the 1993–94 season – one year before Rovers won their first league title in 81 years.
 In both seasons preceding Moran's retirement, Rovers were beaten to the title by his old club Manchester United.

 Moran made his debut for the Republic of Ireland against Switzerland in 1980 and played a key role in Ireland's unsuccessful attempt to qualify for the 1982 FIFA World Cup finals in Spain.
 He played 71 times for Ireland between 1980 and 1994, including UEFA Euro 1988 in Germany and the 1990 FIFA World Cup in Italy, and scored 6 goals.
 He was also a member of the Irish squad at the 1994 FIFA World Cup in the United States, despite being 38 years old and about to retire from playing completely, but did not play due to an injury he picked up before the tournament started.

 Later career

 After retiring from football, Moran made a career in business.
 In 1994, he formed a football agency, Proactive Sports Management, with Paul Stretford and Jesper Olsen.
 His own clients include John O'Shea and Steve Finnan.
 Moran has also worked as a pundit on Irish television channel TV3.

-Moran's brother Ray is a knee specialist known as "Dr Cruciate" and as a "'surgeon to the stars'", with clients including rock star Jon Bon Jovi and numerous athletes (such as Bernard Brogan, Colm Cooper, Brendan Maher, Alan Quinlan and Josh van der Flier).
+Moran's brother Ray is a knee specialist known as "Dr Cruciate" and as a "'surgeon to the stars'", with clients including rock star Jon Bon Jovi and numerous athletes (such as Bernard Brogan, Colm Cooper, Brendan Maher, Alan Quinlan, Tara Ryan and Josh van der Flier).
 Moran sits on the board of his brother's Sports Surgery Clinic (SSC) in Santry, which opened in 2007.